-The bill amends existing provisions regarding tax deeds in South Dakota, specifically sections 10-25-12 and 10-25-39.
-In section 10-25-12, it clarifies that any deed acquired under sections 10-25-39.1 or 10-25-39.2 grants the grantee an absolute estate in fee simple, while also noting that the property remains subject to any claims for taxes, liens, or encumbrances from the state or county.
-Additionally, it affirms that the holder of the deed or their successor is entitled to immediate exclusive possession of the property, irrespective of any redemption rights or challenges to possession.
+The bill amends existing laws regarding tax deeds in South Dakota, specifically sections 10-25-12 and 10-25-39.
+In section 10-25-12, it clarifies that any deed acquired under sections 10-25-39.1 or 10-25-39.2 grants the grantee an absolute estate in fee simple, but the property remains subject to any claims for taxes, liens, or encumbrances from the state or county.
+Additionally, it affirms that the holder of the deed is entitled to immediate exclusive possession of the property, regardless of any redemption rights or challenges to possession.

 Statutes affected: